CollectionsSubject areas of our collections

 The Russian Language Collection includes all monographs in Russian language from the CEU Library collection whose topics are related to courses taught at CEU as well as fiction books.
 Special emphasis is placed on those titles that have been banned in the Soviet Union.
 Thus, they were only published in Western countries in very small quantities or remained unpublished until recently.
 In this respect, the Russian Language Collection is unique in Hungary.

-Founded by George Soros in June 1992, the CEU Library is housed in the heart of downtown Budapest and holds the largest collection of English-language materials in the social sciences and humanities in Central and Eastern Europe.
+Founded by George Soros in June 1992, the CEU Library is housed in the heart of downtown Budapest and holds one of the largest collections of English-language materials in the social sciences and humanities in Central and Eastern Europe.

 The holdings of the Library reflect the extensive and specialized curriculum and research conducted at CEU, initially focusing on subjects that helped develop and sustain open societies in Central and Eastern Europe.
-These subjects include comparative constitutional and business law, history, environmental issues, democracy, political and cultural pluralism, tolerance, questions of nationalism and ethnicity, and gender studies.
+These subjects include comparative constitutional and business law, history, environment, democracy, political and cultural pluralism, tolerance, questions of nationalism and ethnicity, and gender studies.

 With a broad focus on democratic values, human rights, and open societies worldwide, the collections also support global studies and the increasingly diverse student body and faculty members from over 100 countries.